jocaron27/threejs-tutorial/README.md

 1. Fork and clone this repo
 2. *Set the name of your project in `package.json`*.
 The skeleton intentionally ships with an invalid name.
 3. `npm install`
+4. Check out the mock-view in the `wireframes` folder
-4. Start the build process with: `npm run build-watch`
+5. Start the build process with: `npm run build-watch`
-5. In another terminal, start your app with `npm start`
+6. In another terminal, start your app with `npm start`
-6. If you navigate to the URL you should see some UI already :) [We already have some connection code to get you started]
+7. If you navigate to the URL you should see some UI already :) [We already have some connection code to get you started]

 ## Requirements